 Sometimes people are just misinformed about what is happening.
 They may misunderstand what you are doing.
 Think about all their arguments and prepare your counter-arguments.
 Conduct your small research and justify the correctness of your actions.
 Then try to “enlighten” your ill-wishers.

 If you do it correctly, with a positive and sincere attitude, you can manage to make a person listen to you, and perhaps even change their opinion.
 If you fail, then at least you will be much better informed about their arguments and won’t let them give birth to doubts in your head.

 8. Be sure that you are doing something good.

 Sometimes there is nothing you can do about it.
-You can’t convince them, you can’t avoid them, you can’t laugh with them… Therefore, you should just ignore them and continue telling yourself that when you reach your goal, it will be a reward for enduring these people.
+You can’t convince them, you can’t avoid them, you can’t laugh with them… Therefore, you should just ignore them and continue telling yourself that when you reach your goal, it will be a reward for dealing with your enemies.

 Remember that enemies will always exist in your life.
 But they are just an additional obstacle on the way towards your goal.
-If you look for solutions, you can defeat them or make them your allies.
+If you look for solutions, you can deal with your enemies or even turn them into your allies.

 - 6 Things to Do Before the New Year to Make Your Life Better - December 29, 2022